 LAGUNA NIGUEL, Calif. - A massive fire engulfed more than a dozen multimillion-dollar mansions near the Laguna Niguel area.

-The Coastal Fire burned 200 acres, with the blaze reaching full containment Wednesday, May 17, after actively burning for five days.
+The Coastal Fire burned 200 acres, with the blaze reaching full containment Tuesday, May 17, after actively burning for nearly six full days.

 The wind and terrain-driven fire marched relentlessly through an enclave of multimillion-dollar estates on the hillside overlooking the ocean, leading to evacuations of dozens of residents and high school students in the community.